40Cakes/pokebot-gen3/wiki/pages/Mode - Kecleon.md

 - Have not defeated/captured the Kecleon on Route 119.
 - Last healed Pokémon center is Fortree City

+### Recommendations

+- Have the Acro Bike registered

 ### Where to start

 Start the mode facing the invisible Kecleon on Route 119.